anquanscan/sec-tools/README.md

 [nix-security-box](https://github.com/fabaff/nix-security-box): Tool set for Information security professionals and all others
 [SWEP](https://github.com/Sup0rsonic/SWEP): SWEP - the open-source Web Exploit Project, the development of the project has stopped, and under a complete rework.
 The name of the new project will be NEKOThreat.
 [ASU](https://github.com/LOoLzeC/ASU): facebook hacking toolkit
 [linux-container-security-docs](https://github.com/makash/linux-container-security-docs): A gitbook for doing a null Bangalore session on linux container security to discuss and teach namespaces, cgroups etc.
+[php-8.1.0-dev-backdoor-rce](https://github.com/flast101/php-8.1.0-dev-backdoor-rce): PHP 8.1.0-dev Backdoor System Shell Script